vocdoni/docs/docs/protocol/entity-metadata.md

 # Entity metadata

 An entity can have many roles.
-For the most part, is the organizer and the ultimate responsible of a voting process.
+For the most part, it is the organizer and the ultimate responsible of a voting process.

 But it could not make use of the voting mechanism an instead just be an element of trust: